BernieO/ncupgrade/README.md

 - local Nextcloud installation
 - packages `curl`, `sudo` and `gnupg`
+- if you want to stop the webserver during upgrade process (like recommended in the documentation), notice:
-- this script needs to be run as `root`, because the webserver needs to be stopped and restarted
+-- the script needs then to be run with root privilege
+-- the script uses a `systemctl` call to stop and start the webserver
+-- use option `-sw WEBSERVER` and replace WEBSERVER with the service name of your webserver

 ## Quick Guide